tnebooks/10th-science/question_v2/science/1-mark-questions/self-pollination-is-also-known-as-autogamy.md

 ---
-choices: []
+choices:
+  - Allogamy
+  - Cross-pollination
+  - Xenogamy
 answers:
-  - TBD
+  - Autogamy
 ---

-Self-pollination is also known as----?
-Autogamy
+Self-pollination (the transfer of pollen from the anther to the stigma of the same flower) is also known as ----?